LaptevaKate/KatflixMovieApp/README.md

 ## 🎯 _About_

 App made using UIKit with Swift language based on MVVM arhitecture.
-It can be used for refresh your knowledge in the latest released movies and save the title of the movie to watch it later.
+It can be used for refreshing your knowledge in the latest released movies and save the title of the movie to watch it later.
 Realm was used as the local database.
-Tmdb api was used for the API.
+Tmdb api was used in the Network Manager class for getting data.
+With personal apiKey you can receive Data from Server.

 ## 🚀 _Technologies_